JacobReynolds/the-hallway/docs/msnbc-for-github/index.md

 ## How does it work

 So Github definitely doesn't like people using their API too heavily, they famously don't have a pay-for-use API plan, and have nice but [non-suitable API limits](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28) for projects like this.
 That can be a future problem though, what's a small test case I can try out before we go whole hog on this?
 How about scraping all of the available `package.json` files from Github, so we can try and correlate dependency usage across projects.
 Their [Code Search API](https://docs.github.com/en/rest/search/search?apiVersion=2022-11-28#search-code) should be good for this.
 If we use large page sizes and take our time, rate limits shouldn't be a problem.
-Some Typescript along the lines of
+Some Typescript along the lines of:

 ```typescript
 type SearchResponse<T> = {